open-edge-insights/eii-zmq-broker/README.md

 > **NOTE:* This example configuration is stored in, "examples/ipc_frontend_example.json",
 > and can be used with the, "examples/configs/ipc_publisher_brokered.json",
-> EII Message Bus configuration file.
+> Message Bus configuration file.

 The table below desribes the purpose of each key in the JSON configuration file.